lotos-linux/hypr-dock-git/README.md

 ## Explanation of Non-Obvious Parameters
 ### Layer
 - With `"Layer": "auto"` the dock layer is below all windows, but if you move the mouse cursor to the edge of the screen, the dock rises above them.
+- With `"Layer": "exclusive-top"` - exclusive mode is enabled on the top layer.
+Neither tiled nor floating windows will overlap the dock.
+- With `"Layer": "exclusive-bottom"` - exclusive mode is enabled on the bottom layer.
+Tiled windows won't overlap the dock.
+Floating windows will appear above the dock.
 ### SystemGapUsed
 - With `"SystemGapUsed": "true"` the dock will set its margin from the edge of the screen based on the hyprland configuration, specifically the `general:gaps_out` value.
 The dock will dynamically adapt to changes in the hyprland configuration.
 - With `"SystemGapUsed": "false"` the margin from the edge of the screen will be set by the `Margin` parameter.